tianzhi0549/FCOS/README.md

 3) If you want to train FCOS with other backbones, please change `--config-file`.
 4) The link of ImageNet pre-training X-101-64x4d in the code is invalid.
 Please download the model [here](https://cloudstor.aarnet.edu.au/plus/s/k3ys35075jmU1RP/download).
 5) If you want to train FCOS on your own dataset, please follow this instruction [#54](https://github.com/tianzhi0549/FCOS/issues/54#issuecomment-497558687).
+6) Now, training with 8 GPUs and 4 GPUs can have the same performance.
+Previous performance gap was because we did not synchronize `num_pos` between GPUs when computing loss.
 ## Contributing to the project

 Any pull requests or issues are welcome.